 Receiving application fees

-An example use case is a ticketing platform that charges a fee per successful payment to each connected theater.
+A ticketing platform wants to charge a fee per successful payment to each connected theatre.
 In this case, each theater has an account with Mollie, and they have the ticketing platform’s OAuth app authorized to create payments on their behalf.

 The ticketing platform can add an application fee to each payment.
-When the payment is successful, the fee specified in the application fee is transferred from the theatre’s account to the platforms account.
+When the payment is successful, the fee specified in the application fee is automatically transferred from the theater’s account to the platform’s account.

-Mollie will then collect and settle the application fees to the ticketing platform.
-The ticketing platform itself is responsible for separately invoicing the theaters for the incurred fees, and for handling VAT.
+Note that the ticketing platform itself is responsible for invoicing the theatres for the incurred Application fees, and for handling VAT.

 Enabling application fees

-In order to enable charging application fees with your app, you must first register to become an app developer.
+In order to be able to charge application fees with your app, you must first register to become an app developer.
 This can be done from the Dashboard.
-When you signed the developer agreement, application fees will automatically be enabled.
+When you sign the developer agreement, application fees will automatically be available.

 How to create an application fee